 After everything you have been through, choosing the right attorney to help you access the death and dependency benefits you need should not be difficult.
-With Kemmitt, Stanford & Kramer, you can expect:
+With Kemmitt, Sanford & Kramer, you can expect:

 When you lose a loved one in a work accident, your entire life will be changed.
 But if you relied on your family member financially, your situation may be particularly precarious.
 This is because you will need to figure out how to cover your costs and expenses without the income of your family member.